-Look at your mindset.
+Look at your mindset and find the nerve pain.
 I try to think as much as possible in solutions and not in problems.
 Not being reactive, but being proactive and in that way controlling my health, within the limitations that I have.
 Being healthy is the basis for a good life.
 In my eyes, it is, therefore, crucial to take responsibility for this.
 This is also the reason why I started doing this work.
 I like to help people work on their health.

 You have never been educated nerve pain in this course.
 I love personal development, and for me, life is an exploration of yourself and how you interact with others.
 I want to enjoy life every day, even with everything I can't do.
 There are still all kinds of therapies that I can try.
 Recently I got an exciting tip from a business relation about homoeopathy in autoimmune diseases.
 A whole new group of resources that have only recently been developed.
 A whole knowledge area to delve into, therefore, both for myself and for our customers.
 Medicine does not stand still, and neither do I.